Vico Equense: Climate

-Due to climate change, Vico Equense is experiencing cold and hot extremes as it has never seen before, along with drought and heavy rainfall or hail in such severe storms that are unprecedented in the region's meteorological history.
-For example, record cold and unusual snowfall, prolonged periods of muggy and hot weather during the summer or the wind storm of 29 October 2018 when the highest wind speed and gust ever recorded occurred: respectively 44 knots (51 mph)(82 km/h) and 60 knots (69 mph) (111 km/h).
-Overall though, the town enjoys a very stable weather, and quick temperature changes are mostly unheard of.
+Historically, Vico Equense had always had very stable weather and an overall very pleasant climate.
+Extreme weather events and repentine temperature changes were mostly unheard of.
+However, due to climate change, the town is experiencing hot extremes as it had never seen before, with long periods of hot and muggy weather during the summer; along with droughts, heavy downpours or hail in severe storms that are unprecedented in the region's meteorological history.
+For example, on 29 October 2018, a record-breaking wind storm hit the area.
+In this occasion, the highest wind speed and gust ever recorded occurred: respectively 44 and 60 kn.

 History

 A 7th century pre-Roman necropolis has been found in the area.
 Later, when it was called Aequana (in Latin), Roman patricians chose it for their villas.
 After a long decline, the centre started to flourish again in the late 13th century, when it became independent from the Duchy of Sorrento and King Charles II of Naples repeatedly sojourned in the town, where he also built a castle (1301).
 The cathedral, the only example of a Gothic Cathedral in the Sorrentine Peninsula, also dates to this period.

-Vico Equense was the birthplace of the playwright and dabbler in natural magic Giambattista Della Porta (1535-1615).
+Vico Equense was the birthplace of the playwright and dabbler in natural magic Giambattista Della Porta (1535–1615).

 The great Russian dancer, Violetta Elvin, born Prokhorova, lived with her family in Vico Equense, where she took refuge in 1956 after abandoning a successful career in all theatres of the world.
 Her career will be reconstructed in the biographical novel by Raffaele Lauro entitled "Dance The Love – A Star in Vico Equense", to be published by GoldenGate Edizioni in 2016.

 Bruce Springsteen's maternal grandfather, Antonio Zerilli, was from Vico Equense.
 He dedicated the song "My Hometown" to the place.